KevinCodePlace/Introduction_to_Social_Networks_Lab3/README.md

 - After watching the online course videoes, you can start to try out the take-home exercises in the `Lab_Preview.ipynb`.

-- We have uploaded the reference answer, you can check it through the file `Lab_Preview_reference_answer.ipynb`.
+- We have uploaded the reference answer, you can check it through the file `Lab_Preview_Reference_Answer.ipynb`.

 4. Download the course material before the start of the Lab3 course